What Smart Girls Can Learn From Rory’s Downfall.

 Rory Gilmore is one of television’s most enduring smart girls.
 With her undying dedication to academic excellence, Rory is the teenage coffee addict and Ivy League educated bookworm who inspired millions of girls to pursue academic excellence.
 No wonder why two decades after the show’s premiere, Rory Gilmore’s image continues to flood our Pinterest #studyaesthetic boards and our Pomodoro study videos.

 But in the revival season, A Year in the Life, fans witnessed a version of Rory that felt different — as if her ambitious aspirations had not materialized into what we expected.
 By her early thirties, she was unemployed, financial dependent, and, yet again, entangled in an affair.
 Many fans viewed this downfall as one of the worst in television history.
 Some have even blamed the writers for ruining Rory’s storyline.
-But what if Rory’s downfall wasn’t just a screenwriting fab or a just a series of mistakes — mistakes we could all learn from in order to not waste our potential.
+But what if Rory’s downfall wasn’t just a screenwriting fab but a series of common mistakes we could all learn from ?

 With that said, let’s dive into it !